 The bass is larger than the guitar and is heavier!
 So while it’s a bigger instrument, you may have to try a few out if you are a smaller person.
 There are many sizes available, so go after the one that you can feel comfortable with, even if it is bigger.

 Perhaps you are already a guitar player who is quite skilled, considering picking up the bass.
-In most situations, it is because you want to put tracks in a recording.
+In most situations, it’s because you want to put bass tracks in a recording.

 Or, maybe you are going to play bass guitar in your band for a bit?
-Whatever the reason, you are curious to know if moving to another instrument will be difficult.
+Whatever the reason, you are curious.
+Is moving to another instrument difficult?

 Should You Learn Bass or Guitar First?

-While difficulty level plays somewhat of a role in deciding which one to start with, it should come down to what will inspire you to learn.
+Difficulty level plays somewhat of a role in deciding which one to start with.
+It should come down to what will inspire you to learn.

 When you venture out to learn anything, there needs to be some kind of interest in it, otherwise, you won’t last.
 So a beginner should focus on the instrument that better fits their interest.